opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 - Select `Pipeline` and click `OK`

+??? image "Image - Create a New Jenkins Pipeline Job"

 Go to `the_job_name > Configuration > Pipeline` and select `Pipeline script`

-Copy and paste the CI pipeline script below into the script template box.
+Copy and paste the CI pipeline script in the annotation box below into the Jenkins pipeline script template box.

 Click `Save`